-Each residence hall (all of them co-ed) houses approximately 250 to 330 residents from every class level (freshmen through seniors) and major.
-Room types range from doubles and quads to five- and six-person suites.
-All buildings are split into two sides (A–L and M–X) with each side generally containing 10 doubles and two suites along with an RA room.
+Each residence hall (all of them co-ed) houses approximately 250 to 330 students.
+All buildings are split into two sides (A–L and M–X) with each side generally containing 10 doubles and two suites.
 Typically, floors will alternate with residents of one gender living in the doubles and the other in the suites.
-Mohawk is solely made up of 4 and 6 person suites, alternating between the genders.
-Each hall also has special activity rooms available for your use during the academic year.
+Our Mohawk residence hall is made up of four- and six-person suites, alternating between the genders.
+Each building has laundry rooms and kitchens and lounges on each floor.

 We strongly recommend students wait to purchase carpeting until they arrive so they know the exact floor measurements.
 The following sizes vary slightly and closet space is included in the measurements (so for rug sizes, you’ll want to subtract at least a couple feet of length for closets unless you live in a room that has movable closets):

 - double: 10'9" x 17'6" (about 15'9" long after subtracting closet space) (188 sq. ft)

 - double in corner room : five walls (3'8", 19'11", 5'7", 12'9", and 15'5"); 191 sq. ft (have movable closets)